-As a HU graduate, our students are making impacts on multiple organizations and industries.
-To acknowledge all of our wonderful alumni and their many accomplishments, we spotlight a few here.
+Our Graduates are making impacts in many organizations and industries across the world.
+To acknowledge all of our wonderful alumni and their many accomplishments, we spotlight a few here!

 Class of 2012 – Biotechnology Iris Smith